 That’s why we’re designing for a long-term effect that could benefit seven generations into the future and beyond.
 We are looking beyond short-term commercial gain to the "triple bottom line"--that is, looking at how this project benefits the environment and society, as well as the financial considerations.

 We have a good model in place on our farm—“Finca Vida Verde, our one acre wonder”.
 From across the valley, it is eye-catching because it is greener!
-Applying the rain-harvesting methods to the one acre we have recently purchased below our land, will allow us to greatly improve our model.
-We are opening the opportunity for that acre to become a small land-based cooperative with three home-owners that collaborate with us in expanding our eco-school.
-And, we are budgeting to support two larger models in the range of 20 hectares to 150 hectares.
+We are expanding our models.
 These models, as they green up, will help inspire water-retention landscaping to become a local trend.

-We will train trainers to provide basic education in water harvesting and water retention landscaping in 3-day workshops which will provide protocols and guidelines such as width and depth of the canals relative to slope.
-The workshops will be offered through local organizations such as water boards and farmer’s associations are possible venues for these trainings.
+We will train trainers to provide basic education in water harvesting and water retention landscaping in 3-day workshops which will provide protocols and guidelines and hands-on experience.
+Local water boards and farmer’s associations are possible venues for these trainings.
 The trainers will support participants through the implementation phase, which will offer incentives in this way—for every 30 meters of contour water-retention canal they dig, the project will pay for another 30 meters to be dug.
 Based on the training they have received, the farmers will present a design plan that must be approved by two trainers.
 Properties will be screened re: appropriate soil/ slope/ and the location’s potential to affect weather patterns favorably.